qwerty1423/no-autopilot-mod/README.md

    - place extracted folder in BepInEx/plugins
 3. Download  `com.qwerty1423.NOAutopilot-{version}.zip` from releases (to the right if you are on pc) and extract the dll.
 4. Place the dll into your `BepInEx/plugins/` folder.
-5. Run the game once to generate the config file.
+5. Run the game again to generate the config file (for the mod).

 folder structure after install (the names are wrong now but the locations are the same):

 ![no-folder-structure](https://github.com/user-attachments/assets/ff161a5b-676d-48eb-9eac-944afdeedb6c)

+If you're stuck you can try Primeva 2082 discord's mod install guide: https://docs.google.com/document/d/16aRWcrkt89YEn9_THwe9Fxo7AYPLE9SYSab_Y929dvE/mobilebasic or ask for help on the nuclear option discord.

 ## Default Controls